10 Reasons To Visit Iceland In May

 Note: Iceland is still windy all year, so it’s unavoidable.

 Thanks to the pleasant weather, it’s easy to go on your road trip.
-In the winter, some roads may be closed due to the weather, so it’s not safe to go.
-We didn’t have any difficulty when discovering the Ring Road or driving to Vik in the South.
+Some roads may be closed in the winter due to the weather, so it’s not safe to go.
+We didn’t have any difficulty exploring the Ring Road or driving to Vik in the South.

 6. Nature is blooming

 From May, nature starts to wake up.
 Although most flowers are bloom from June to August, you can already spot some of them in May.